Issues and History

 Improving Water Quality and Public Health

-• Action: CWC's pilot program to connect homes to sewer systems at a reduced cost, with support from local partners and financial assistance.
+Action: CWC initiated a pilot program to connect ALICE homeowners to the sewer system at a reduced cost with support from local partners and the City of Vero Beach.

 Find out more on this page of the website.